0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 [How I cured my tech fatigue by ditching feeds](https://techcrunch.com/2017/10/28/how-i-cured-my-tech-fatigue-by-ditching-feeds/).
 (Retrieved on April 10, 2018)

+Dobelli, Rolf.
+(2020). _Stop Reading the News: A Manifesto for a Happier, Calmer and Wiser Life_.
+Hachette UK.

 Dormehl, Luke.
 (2014). _The Formula_.
 New York: Perigee.
 Print.